jnr/jnr-ffi/docs/WhyUseJNR.md

 is not uncommon to have pure Java code (especially well optimized) perform much better than Java with native code, including with well written JNI code.

-If your only reason for thinking about going native is for performance improvements you may want to think carefully about that as the performance improvement is not a guarantee, and the additional costs of adding native components to your codebase is not insignificant, see [the below section for more.](#the-cost-of-leaving-the-jvm)
+If your only reason for thinking about going native is for performance improvements, you may want to think carefully about that as the performance improvement is not a guarantee, and the additional costs of adding native components to your codebase is not insignificant, see [the below section for more.](#the-cost-of-leaving-the-jvm)